 By August 2018, we had our first six-figure month, which put us on track to make a $1 million in revenue for the year.
 I thought for sure we could command a $7 million valuation from investors, at the very least, so when we taped our segment in September, we asked for 10% equity stake in CurlMix for $400,000.

-The first thing we did was pay our people, then ourselves.
+The first thing we did was pay our people by making them full time offers with benefits, and then we did the same for ourselves.

 No nepotism here folks, she's killer in the office and the reason for your amazing products.